-1) Resigned from 2nd Infantry Regiment whether in writing, orally or otherwise
+1) Resigned from CSM whether in writing, orally or otherwise

-Members who are dropped from rolls can rejoin 2nd Regiment provided they complete a new firearms check, and a new 90-day probationary period.
+Members who are dropped from rolls can rejoin the CSM provided they complete a new firearms check, and a new probationary period.

-A member may voluntarily withdraw membership at any time by notifying the Command Staff, in writing, of their decision.
+1) A member may voluntarily withdraw membership at any time by notifying the Command Staff in writing, or any media of their choice, of their decision.

-1) After the 90-day probationary period, a member may be suspended/dismissed from membership for cause.
+1) After the probationary period, a member may be suspended/dismissed from membership for cause.

-a) Suspension of a member is allowed for violations of law, violence, repeated disciplinary issues and other serious offenses that affect unit cohesion and the units image.
+a) Suspension of a member is allowed for violations of law, violence, repeated disciplinary issues, insubordination, and other serious offenses that affect unit cohesion and the unit’s image.

 b) A member may be suspended by written or verbally verified notice